rapidez/reviews/README.md

 ### Product page
 #### Review stars
-Add `@include('review::review-stars', ['sku' => $product->sku])` where you'd like to display the review stars, most likely somewhere below the product title: `resources/views/vendor/rapidez/product/overview.blade.php`.
+Add `<product-rating :product="{{ $product }}" />` where you'd like to display the product rating in stars, most likely somewhere below the product name: `resources/views/vendor/rapidez/product/overview.blade.php`.

 #### Review list
 Add `@include('review::reviews', ['sku' => $product->sku])` where you'd like to display the review list, most likely somewhere on the product overview: `resources/views/vendor/rapidez/product/overview.blade.php`.

 #### Review form
 Add `@include('review::review-form', ['sku' => $product->sku])` where you'd like to display the review form, most likely somewhere below the review list: `resources/views/vendor/rapidez/product/overview.blade.php`.

+### Product items
+#### Review stars
+Add `<product-rating :product="item" />` in the product item template to display the product rating in stars, most likely somewhere below the product name: `resources/views/category/partials/listing/item.blade.php`.

 ## Views
 If you need to change the views you can publish them with: